Ledge

 HighRadius customers should expect a lengthy implementation period to establish the right configurations.
 Even once the platform is up and running, manual interventions and custom workarounds may be necessary, as capabilities are limited for multi-source reconciliation and complex remittances.

-Known gaps with HighRadius:
+Known gaps with HighRadius

 • Primarily built for structured invoice-to-cash use cases